 - Online Pre-selection Forms

 Pre-selection is the process of choosing your courses for the next academic year before you return to university.
-All returning students in SSPS need to pre-select their courses to allow for allocations to be made during the summer vacation period.
-Students from outwith SSPS should follow the instructions provided by their own School for Pre-Selection.
+All students returning to degrees in SSPS need to pre-select their courses to allow for allocations to be made during the summer vacation period.
+Students on studying on degrees outwith SSPS should follow the instructions provided by their own School for Pre-Selection.

-The final cut-off date when we will no longer accept new pre-selection forms is the 7th of August.
+The final cut-off date when we will no longer accept new pre-selection forms is the 6th of August.
 If you have not submitted your online pre-selection form by this date, you will need to come to the year 1 course-sign ups during welcome week.
-You will find details on this at by clicking the link here
+You will find details on this at by clicking the link here.

 To submit your course choices, please complete the relevant online pre-selection form (links to the forms can be found further down this page).